Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

 ## How to contribute to this project

+Any suggestion to improve this page is really appreciated, as it helps more contributors to improve the map.

-You can find here some information useful to contribute to the Open Etymology Map project.
+You can find below some information useful to contribute to the Open Etymology Map codebase.

 ### Deployment

 The default production instance is https://etymology.dsantini.it and the development instance is https://etymology-test.dsantini.it .
+During development you can run a local instance of Open Etymology Map using the [instructions you will find below](#local-development-with-docker).

 #### Configuration